 In the 'call for proposals', for community level business initiatives (micro businesses), organised by FORVAC, positive discrimination is used when choosing the potential cases that will benefit from the support of FORVAC (see the guidelines for the selection for Micro-business support).
+This has resulted in individual entrepreneurs and groups of PWD being selected to receive business support (although it is recognised that FORVAC needs a balance between inclusion of PWD and PiVPs as well as support to businesses with sufficient expertise to be successful, as it does not have a purely charitable focus).
 In all FORVAC events (trainings, etc.), where possible the organisers will aim to provide access for the participants to the venue, so that all participants, including those with disabilities, can participate the event.
 When needed for persons with hearing impairments, also sign language interpreters can be utilised or written materials prepared.
 In general, district and village councils and committees take care of necessary meetings, village assembly meetings, communication, and receive support from FORVAC as needed.